Developer Guide

 POST /v1/pairing/pre-generate

-Enforcer claims the code (Python SDK):
+Enforcer claims the code:

 response = client.claim_pairing(